-Illness & Special Circumstances: The Office of Student Disability Services (http://www.nova.edu/disabilityservices/index.html) can review documentation to verify absences due to temporary injuries or family emergencies.
+Illness & Special Circumstances: The Office of Student Disability Services (Student Disability Services | Nova Southeastern University) can review documentation to verify absences due to temporary injuries or family emergencies.
 The most common examples of temporary injuries are broken bones, sprains, hospitalization, or recovery from a medical procedure/surgery.
 The most common examples of family emergencies are birth of a child, death of an immediate family member, or hospitalization of an immediate family member.
 Following review, the office will communicate with the instructor requesting an excuse of absences.